textX/textX/docs/grammar.rst

         '}'

    Regex match :code:`/\s*/` will collect whitespaces (spaces and new-lines) before :code:`WORD` match begins.
-Afterwards, repeated match will work inside one line only.
+Afterwards, repeated matches will work inside one line only.